trixi-framework/TrixiParticles.jl/paper/paper.md

 \autoref{fig:structure} depicts the basic building blocks of TrixiParticles.jl.
 A simulation essentially consists of spatial discretization (left block) and time integration (center block).
 For the latter, the Julia package [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) is used.
 The callbacks (right block) provide additional functionality and communicate with the time integration method during the simulation.

-The semidiscretization couples the systems of a simulation and also creates the corresponding neighborhood searches for each system.
+The semidiscretization couples the systems of a simulation and also manage the corresponding neighborhood searches for each system.
 The resulting ordinary differential equation (ODE) problem is then fed into the time integrator and is solved by an appropriate numerical time integration scheme.

 ![Main building blocks of TrixiParticles.jl \label{fig:structure}](structure.png){width=100%}